ptbrowne/lyrics-learner/README.md

 python learn.py "my-lyrics.txt"
 ```

+Lyrics text files must be in the same directory as `learn.py`.

 ### Verses

 It can be useful to focus on a particular verse of the song.
 If you separate